-In this webinar, we’ll ask experts from industry and design professionals to give their take on the role of designers in the development of safe & circular design.
-What types of skills and knowledge are required from designers to make material choices that are not only circular but also able to circulate without harming humans or the environment?
+In this webinar, we’ll ask design professionals and experts from industry to give their take on the role of designers in the development of safe & circular design.
+What skills and knowledge are required from designers to ensure materials are kept in use without causing waste and pollution?

 You’ll be able to ask questions on Twitter or through a comment thread during the live webinar.